 How Auto Loan Refinancing Multiple Times Can Negatively Impact Your Finances and Credit Score

-Refinancing a New Car Loan Could Mean Paying More
+Refinancing Your Current Auto Loan Could Mean Paying More

 Now if you do this multiple times, you can double, triple or quadruple the cost which is the opposite goal of refinancing—saving money!
 This overall cost may not even be worth the cost of your vehicle!
 And so, really consider the overall cost of refinancing whether doing it for the first time or second.

-The Search for a New Car Loan Can Hurt Your Credit Score
+The Search for a Loan Can Hurt Your Credit Score

-Searching for new auto loans will mean applying for loan options.
-Every time you go forward for final approval with auto loans or other loan options there will be a hard credit check.
+Auto loans can come with hard credit checks.
 Each hard credit check that a financial institution performs will show up on your credit report and will have a small negative impact on your credit score.

 What Do Lenders Look at For Approval To Refinance Your Car Loan?